tbanduc/FKS_AtrialModel_Ferrer/README.md

 - ```biblio/``` contains two publications related to the Ferrer model and the settings for conductivity parameters.

-- ```FKS_FerrerAtria.py``` computes the FKS for the Ferrer model and generates an XDMF file of the signature evaluated at 50 time steps with a logarthmic progression in time.
+- ```FKS_FerrerAtria.py``` computes the FKS for the Ferrer model and generates an XDMF file of the scaled signature evaluated at 50 time steps with a logarthmic progression in time.

 ![Alt Text](https://github.com/tbanduc/FKS_AtrialModel_Ferrer/blob/main/FKS_example.gif)